kulcsarrudolf/pasztor.at/content/blog/2018-11-28-fundamentals-ethernet-explained.md

 categories: blog
 date: "2018-11-28T00:00:00Z"
 publishDate: "2018-11-28T00:00:00Z"
-excerpt: Ethernet is one of the most fundamental protocols underpinning todays internet.
+summary: Ethernet is one of the most fundamental protocols underpinning todays internet.
   It is so fundamental that we often take it as granted and don't even think about it.
-fbimage: /assets/img/ethernet-explained.png
+fbimage: posts/ethernet-explained.png
-googleimage: /assets/img/ethernet-explained.png
+googleimage: posts/ethernet-explained.png
-preview: /assets/img/ethernet-explained.jpg
+preview: posts/ethernet-explained.jpg
 tags:
 - Development
 - DevOps
 - Theory
 title: 'Fundamentals: Ethernet explained'
 twitter_card: summary_large_image
-twitterimage: /assets/img/ethernet-explained.png
+twitterimage: posts/ethernet-explained.png
 ---

 > **Did you know?** This article is also available [as an animated video](/videos/how-does-ethernet-work).